Snack Barz

-Hershey's Snack Barz is the name of a brand of candy bar produced, marketed, and sold by The Hershey Company.
+Hershey's Snack Barz is a brand of candy bar produced, marketed, and sold by The Hershey Company.

 Snack Barz are a combination of crisped rice held together with marshmallow and reinforced with a coating of Hershey's milk chocolate.

 Flavors and varieties

 In 2004, The Hershey Company released three flavors of Snack Barz: Hershey's Chocolate Creme, Reese's Peanut Butter, and Hershey's S'mores Marshmallow Creme.
 Later, the company began manufacturing and distributing two new flavors of Snack Barz in 2005: Caramel and Cookies 'n Creme.

 Product

 Hershey's Snack Bars are manufactured, packaged, and sold by The Hershey Company.
 The Snack Barz are made of two layers of a crispy rice and marshmallow mixture.
 In between these two "rice and marshmallow bars", a "creamy" marshmallow layer is added in between the two pieces to help the layers stick together.
 The end product is dipped in Hershey's chocolate before it is packaged and boxed.

 Snack Barz are sold in 1.5 and 2.1 ounce bar sizes.
 Each 1.5 ounce Snack Bar sells for about 70 cents, while each 2.1 ounce Snack Bar sells for about US$1.05 a bar.